odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ```

 ## Create a Fargate Cluster
-Search for `Elastic Container Service` and select Elastic Container Service.
+Search for `Elastic Container Service` and select `Elastic Container Service`.
 From the left menu select `Clusters` and then select `Create cluster`.

 ![image](https://user-images.githubusercontent.com/87687468/235840042-e7461d64-1c1f-4a61-b930-fb1c24d36281.png)

-Name the cluster and the rest we can leave as is.
+Name the cluster and the rest we can leave as it is.
 Select `Create`.

 ![image](https://user-images.githubusercontent.com/87687468/235840668-d13d607d-b546-4d5f-bf95-00b0f57e8322.png)